• Skip to main content

 Starting A Daily Walk Routine

-The first step to starting a walking routine is to consult your primary care doctor for a general assessment.
+The first step to starting a walking routine is to consult your primary care provider for a general assessment.
 They can help you identify the risks and benefits of a suitable and effective walking program.

 Once you have a schedule in place, all you need to do is be consistent with it.
 Here are a few notes to help you get started: